htrc/htrc-feature-reader/README.md

     pip install htrc-feature-reader
 ```

 That's it!
-This library is written for Python 2.7 and 3.0+.
+This library is written for Python 3.0+.
 For Python beginners, you'll need [pip](https://pip.pypa.io/en/stable/installing/).

 Alternately, if you are using [Anaconda](https://www.continuum.io/downloads), you can install with